-Tired but you can’t sleep?
+Are you tired but can’t sleep?

 Lucky you if you’re on a Batik Air flight.
-Usually, all of their planes do offer Inflight-Entertainment.
+Usually, all of their planes do offer Inflight Entertainment.
 Depending on the aircraft, Garuda Indonesia sometimes offers Inflight-Entertainment too.

 In general, it’s difficult to say which airline is the best for your trip.
 Depending on your destination, your luggage, your time and some additional extras you’ll find different airlines to choose from.

 This article gives you an idea about the major domestic airlines and important things to remember before booking your next flight.

 Booking a domestic flight ticket for Indonesia can be challenging.

 Check out Traveloka!
 After several years of comparing different booking websites, we strongly recommend them.
 They offer the best deals, great customer service, and – most importantly – are foreign credit card friendly!